43343/TerminalsThisWay/README.md

 cmake --build build
 ```

-For the convenience of compiling c using MinGW via Linux, you can use a toolchain file for convenience.
-Example:
+For the convenience of compilation using MinGW via Linux, you can use a toolchain file for convenience.
+For example:
 ```bash
 -DCMAKE_TOOLCHAIN_FILE=mingw-linux-toolchain.cmake DMINGW_TARGET_ARCH=x86 or x64
 ```